gotmc/libusb/README.md

 alternatives:

 - [google/gousb][] — Wraps the [libusb C library][libusb-c] to provde
   Go-bindings.
-This library supersedes [kylelemons/gousb][], which is not archived.
-Apachage-2.0 license.
+This library supersedes [kylelemons/gousb][], which was archived in August 2020.
+Apache-2.0 license.
 - [karalabe/usb][] — Does not require the [libusb C library][libusb-c] to be
   installed.
 Written in C to be a cross platform, fully self-contained library for accessing and communicating with USB devices either via HID or low level interrupts.
 LGPL-3.0 license.
 - [deadsy/libusb][] — Wraps the [libusb C library][libusb-c].
 MIT license.
 As of
-  05-Apr-24, this package hasn't been updated in six years.
+  12-Aug-25, this package hasn't been updated in seven years.

 ## License